universalcore/unicore-cms-a4w/README.rst

 A4W Style Guide
 ================================

 For a general overview of Unicore's WoW, see our `WoW Documentation <http://ways-of-working.readthedocs.org/en/latest/process.html#our-front-end-development-process>`_.
 Overall, we use an approach known as Progressive Enhancement.
+The site in its current form delivers static content.
+Placeholder images supplied by placekitten.com_. (^._.^)ﾉ

 HTML
 ----

 We use Jinja2_ for our templating language.
 We use an `atomic-design`_-like pattern, so each small section of html code is stored as atoms in ``atoms.html``, larger sections as molecules in ``molecules.html`` and so on, pulling it all together to create each page as a ``.jinja`` file.
-An example of how this modularised system is implemented can be found here_.
+An example of how this modularised system is implemented can be found in the `template directory`_ of the unicore-cms repository.

 CSS
 ---

 We use `Sass`_ to create our CSS files.
-It will need to be run locally to compile the ``.scss`` files into the ``.css`` files.
+For now, you need to commit the source ``.scss`` files, and the compiled ``.css`` files.
 See below on how to install and run sass.
 We set the `output style`_ to ``:compressed``

 The main Sass file is ``/unicorecmsa4w/static/sass/style.scss``.
 This imports partials from the ``sass`` directory.
 We use a ``link rel="stylesheet" media="screen and (min-width: 20em)"`` to pull in (the compiled version of) ``/unicorecmsa4w/static/sass/enhanced.scss``, (which pulls in a few additional partials from the ``sass`` directory), and a Google web font.